 - What’s your biggest challenge?

 - Do you complain about one thing?

 - Do you ask for advice about something?

 - What would you change about your life?

 Pursue Your Dream Life in the New Year

 I know from my own experience that my greatest pain was not following my dream.
 This was a source of great personal conflict in my 9-5 life.

 What’s your dream?
 What goals do you want to achieve?

 Are you in conflict with yourself for not pursuing it?

-Denying myself of a creative lifestyle that allowed me to be me was my number one issue I needed to resolve.
+Denying myself a creative lifestyle that allowed me to be me was the number one issue I needed to resolve.